ManrajGill13/COMP3220/README.md

 ## Documentation Repository - https://github.com/ManrajGill13/COMP3220-Elaboration-Phase
 We are using github to record documentation in the code as well as a code repository.

+## Class Diagram
+Class diagram can be found in the images folder of the repository.